demirsergen/demirsergen/README.md

 * 🔥 Firebase

 - 🔭 I’m currently working on AI-powered apps to help me be more productive.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TensorFlow and Machine Learning Algorithms.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I know three languages and have lived in 5 different countries.